-- The annual auction calendar; - The quarterly issuing program; - The quarterly bulletin of the PDD; - The bills and bonds offering announcements; - The results of latest auctions of all bonds and treasury bills; and - Specific sections devoted to: - Specialists on Italian Government Bonds; - Public Debt Statistics; - Italian Public Debt Sinking Fund; - Listing and Description of Italian Treasury Securities; - Other information and news (e.g., related to new legislation on fiscal treatment of bonds and bills). - 509.
-The administrative and organizational framework for debt management is designed primarily through the Italian law and, subsequently, through the regulation of the Ministry of Economy and Finance. - 510.
-The regulation and the procedures for the primary distribution of public debt securities are made clear to the participants through: - the legislative framework; - the periodical (annual) diffusion of the ranking of Specialists (web site); and - the public availability of the criteria for evaluation of Specialists (web site).

-38 www.tesoro.it/publicdebt
+- the annual auction calendar,

+- the quarterly issuing program,

+- the quarterly bulletin of the PDD,

+- the offering announcements for treasury bills and bonds,

+- the results of the latest auctions of all bonds and treasury bills, and

+- specific sections devoted to

+- specialists on Italian government bonds,

+- public debt statistics,

+- the Italian public debt sinking fund,

+- a listing and description of Italian Treasury securities, and

+- other information and news (e.g., new legislation on fiscal treatment of bonds and treasury bills).

+The administrative and organizational framework for debt management is designed primarily through the Italian law and the regulations of the MEF.

+The regulations and the procedures for the primary distribution of public debt securities are made clear to the participants through the legislative framework,

+- the annual diffusion of the rankings of specialists (on the web site), and - the public availability of the criteria for evaluation by specialists (on the web site).

-- 511. As regards the auction framework for Italian public debt securities, the law provides a set of rules while the electronic procedure for public auctions assures a clear and unambiguous carrying out of all operations (sending of bids, opening, ranking, and assignment of quantities).
-Manual or semi-electronic recovery procedures are provided in the case of an information technology failure.
-The secondary market for public debt has been, since 1988, conducted through an electronic platform (MTS). - 512.
-The reform process of the secondary market ended in 1998, when a law and two decrees were passed, regulating the framework of the secondary market and the role of the MTS electronic platform in the wholesale market for Italian and foreign government bonds. - 513.
-The information about the flow and stock of government debt is sent to the market, coherently with the availability of final data.
-The PDD releases a "Quarterly Bulletin" of the public debt market, showing: - The results of the last auctions of Italian public debt securities; - The outstanding amount of benchmark securities; - The quarterly Issuance program (of new securities); - The breakdown by instrument of outstanding Government debt; - The historical data of average life of government debt; - The redemptions of outstanding bonds; - The redemptions of the next 12 months; - The trading volumes and average bid/offer spreads observed in the secondary market (MTS). - 514.
+As regards the auction framework for Italian public debt securities, the law provides a set of rules, and the electronic procedure for public auctions ensures a clear carrying out of all operations (sending of bids, opening, ranking, and assignment of quantities).
+Manual or semielectronic recovery procedures are provided in case of IT failure.
+Since 1988, the secondary market for public debt has been conducted through an electronic platform (MTS.

+The reform process of the secondary market ended in 1998, when a law and two decrees were passed to regulate the framework of the secondary market and the role of the MTS electronic platform in the wholesale market for Italian and foreign government bonds.

+Information about the flow and stock of government debt is sent to the market with the availability of final data.
+The PDD releases a quarterly bulletin of the public debt market, showing

+- the results of the latest auctions of Italian public debt securities, - the outstanding amount of benchmark securities, - the quarterly issuance program of new securities, - the breakdown by instrument of outstanding government debt, - historical data on average life of government debt, - redemptions of outstanding bonds, - redemptions of the next 12 months, and - the trading volumes and average bid/offer spreads observed in the secondary market (MTS).

 In addition, the Italian Treasury Department provides, when needed, information about changes in fiscal treatment of public debt securities.
-This has happened in the case of the recent innovations regarding the taxation regime (withholding tax) for nonresidents: the explanatory notes of the reform and an application form have been published on the PDD web site. - 515.
-As regards the financing needs of the Public Sector ("Fabbisogno del Settore Statale"), a partial disclosure of summary data referring to those aggregates is provided monthly by the Italian Treasury Department.
-No official forecasts are handled to the public, due to the fluctuations and uncertainty of these data.
+This has happened with the recent innovations in the taxation regime (withholding tax) for nonresidents: The explanatory notes on the reform and an application form have been published on the PDD web site.

+As regards the financing needs of the public sector , a partial disclosure of summary data referring to those aggregates is provided monthly by the Italian Treasury Department.
+No official forecasts are provided to the public because of the fluctuations and uncertainty of these data.